youssefHassany/e-commerce-store/README.md

 # E-Commerce Website using NextJS

-This is a mock clothes store website built with NextJS
+This is a mock clothes store website built with NextJS <a href="https://clothes-store.netlify.app/" target="_blank">Link</a>

 ## key components